ellewilson96/ellewilson96.github.io/_posts/2019-06-10-my_experience_changing_careers.markdown

 The fourth interview was my last lead.
 I knew that if I didn’t land this job, it was back to square one, and I was running out of time (and money).

 From the very first phone call, I got a fantastic impression of the company and it only got better from there.
-At this point, I felt as though every opportunity was potential for another rejection, so it was hard to continue to show confidence to my interviewers.
+At this point, I felt as though every opportunity was potential for another rejection, so it was hard to show confidence to my interviewers.
 I had a phone interview shortly after and made it to the next step - a set of on-site interviews.
-I spent two hours with four different interviewers, each higher in the team hierarchy, and left feeling positive but again, I did not want to get my hopes up.
+I spent two hours with four different interviewers, each higher in company hierarchy, and left feeling positive but again, I did not want to get my hopes up.

 I was in the middle of taking a nap when I received a voicemail from the technical recruiter to let me know that they would be offering me the position.
 I couldn’t believe it.
 I still can’t believe it.
 I interviewed on Friday and signed the offer letter the following Tuesday.